hansa3/freezerr/README.md

 git commit -m "update"
 git add .
 git commit -m "update"

-Feel free to open an issue for questions, suggestions, or discussions related to this repository.
+who are youFeel free to open an issue for questions, suggestions, or discussions related to this repository.
 For further discussion as well as a showcase of some community projects, check out the [Polymer developer forum](https://forum.polymerlabs.org).

 Thank you for being a part of our community! git add . → git commit -m "update"